tuhdo/documentations/Docs/english/elinkvm_guide.md

 #### Booster ####

 **Booster*** is a patented technology that allows eLinkKVM to utilize computing resources from controlled computers to improve remote performance.
-To quickly summarize, Booster includes software agents that work on major OS platforms (Windows, Linux and Mac OS**; however, unlike traditional software solutions, Booster agents can also operate in BIOS and UEFI environments, indepdent of any operating system.
+To quickly summarize, Booster includes software agents that work on major OS platforms (Windows, Linux and Mac OS) however,unlike traditional software solutions, Booster agents can also operate in BIOS and UEFI environments, indepedent of any operating system.

 These software agents are installed on controlled computers to utilize the extra computing power on the controlled computers to accelerate screen data processing without affecting performance.
 This enables higher quality remote screen and more responsive interactions with the remotely controlled computers.

 **Booster** also helps reducing the loads on eLinkKVM devices, making eLinkKVM devices run cooler and extend the longevity of eLinkKVM devices, while delivering higher performance.

 The following diagram shows the scope covered by Booster:

 ![](../../Resource/BoosterVsNormalDiagram.png)

-### c.
-Bundled hardware components
+### c. eLinkKVM System Configuration

 |      ![](../../Resource/ElinkGate_full_connection.jpg)       |
 | :----------------------------------------------------------: |